 Short Break provision provides the opportunity for children to enjoy new experiences and develop relationships beyond the family as well as allowing the child's carer to gain a break from their caring obligations.
 This will normally mean the child and the main carer spending a short period away from each other, although some carers may prefer to gain a break without being in different location from the child.

 Short Breaks occur on a regular and planned basis and should be part of an integrated programme of support which is regularly reviewed.
 The breaks usually have two aims: to enable the child to participate in fun, interesting and safe activities; and to provide a break from caring for the parents.

-13.1 Who can access Short Breaks?
+10.2 Who can access Short Breaks?